rtrelease/Jetson-Symbolics-Neuromorphics/FSM1.md

 Computational automata can be ranked by their overlapping mathematical problem-solving capacities (or "computability") as depicted below.

 Automated mathematical problem solving capability is greatest in universal Turing Machines.
 This hierarchy was first codified in the [Church-Turing thesis](https://plato.stanford.edu/entries/church-turing/), decades before the development of serial program-executing digital computers derived from [Alan Turing](https://en.m.wikipedia.org/wiki/Alan_Turing)'s mathematical and computational theories.

-From the outset of Turing's formulations, language processing was a central focus of machine input character processing, historically involed in decrypting Nazi Enigma Code in the Second World War.
+From the outset of Turing's formulations and proofs, language processing was a central focus of machine input character processing, historically involved in decrypting Nazi Enigma communications code during the Second World War.
+Using FSM models in natural language processing long preceded the contemorary rise of DNN-based large language models.

 ![image](https://github.com/user-attachments/assets/273a2cca-b6d2-4bb0-82e4-8b11eca86b43)